pyctrl/izulu/README.rst

     #   - has value
     #   - forbidden in kwargs (by default - disable with FEATURE)

-* Errors and reasons to expect:
+* Errors and reasons to expect (with default feature set enabled):

   * TypeError: argument errors
   * ValueError: template formatting errors